 A membership form, completely filled out, can secure your child’s space in the respective program.
 However, that space is first-come, first served.
 Please see the details below.
 To expedite the process, download a Club Membership Form here, and bring it to the publicized group registration events.

 The Concrete Boys & Girls Club program will operate a hybrid 21st Century Community Learning Center CCLC) at Concrete Elementary (K-6), and Concrete High School (7-12).
 Additionally, to bridge gaps in service for younger members, a traditional Club program will be made available.
 This will be fee-based in nature, as additional organizational resources for support are not available at this time.
 However, some scholarships will be made available.

 A snack and a healthy meal will be provided each day, at no cost, to participants.

 Transportation: Two buses with limited space will depart the Concrete School campus at 5:30 pm, with final stops dropped by 6:30 pm, following supper each day.
-More details on route information and stop times will be made available at the start of the school year.
-The following are the anticipated groups stops served by each route:
+The following is the basic outline of each route: